gnuton/RagBag/Docs/Java.md

         for (String s : stringArray) {
             // do stuff with s
         }
+        // to print the values in an array we use Arrays.string System.out.println(Arrays.toString(my_array))
 ```
 #### Collections
 Most of  data structures in java belongs since Java 2.0 to the collection framework.